X500658/unfriendly/_posts/2023-09-03-casual-polite-terms.md

 ---

 ## Casual-Polite Terms Table
-Note that I use casual and plain forms here interchangibly.
+Note that I use casual and polite to refer in terms of the level of politeness.
 Use at your own risk

 | Casual | Polite | Extra Polite |
 | -- | -- | -- |